harsh96877/TaskFlow/README.md

-Thank you for sharing the Google Drive link to your project.
-I have reviewed the contents of the `Task_Flow.zip` file, which includes a Python-based task management application.
-Based on the project structure and files, I've drafted a comprehensive `README.md` for you.

----

 # Task Flow

 **Task Flow** is a Python-based task management application designed to help users efficiently organize, track, and manage their tasks.
 With a user-friendly interface and robust features, Task Flow simplifies the process of task management, making it suitable for both personal and professional use.